pondersource/prejournal/README.md

 Like the [Resources-Events-Agents (REA)](http://mikorizal.org/Fromprivateownershipaccountingtocommonsaccoun.html) model, this is an alternative bookkeeping model.
 Alternative to dual entry / "generally accepted accounting principles" bookkeeping, that is.
 It takes a bird's eye view of the economic network, instead of an organisation-centric view.

 # Development
+Note that the `psql` command below will drop and recreate all tables in your `prejournal` database on localhost psql or wherever you have pointed the DATABASE_URL in your `.env` file, so be careful if that's not what you want. :)

 ```
 composer install
 sudo apt install postgresql postgresql-contrib